Please note that this page contains information and links most relevant for people living in England, Scotland, Wales.

 Who can apply for RHI?

-Owners of an eligible technology that own and/or occupy the property it is installed in can apply for RHI support.
-This can include self-builders, private landlords and registered providers of Social Housing.
+- Owners of an eligible technology that own and/or occupy the property it is installed in can apply for RHI support.
+This can include self-builders, private landlords and registered providers of Social Housing (provided they meet eligibility criteria).

 There are limits on the amount of space heating a house can receive payments for.
 The heat demand limits are set at 20,000kWh for ASHPs, 25,000kWh for biomass boilers and stoves and 30,000kWh for GSHPs.
 There is no limit for solar water heating systems.